hugosilva2901/lei-22-s2-1DO-g68/lei-22-s2-1do-g68/docs/SprintD/us017/01.requirements-engineering/Readme.md

-# US 006 - To create a Task
+# US17: As a network manager, I want to list all deals made.

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a system administrator, I want to register a new employee.
+As a network manager, I want to list all deals made.

 ### 1.2.
 Customer Specifications and Clarifications